ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

 - Parente, E., De Filippis, F., Ercolini, D., Ricciardi, A., Zotta, T., 2019.
 Advancing integration of data on food microbiome studies: FoodMicrobionet 3.1, a major upgrade of the FoodMicrobionet database. _International Journal of Food Microbiology_, 305, 108249. [https://doi.org/10.1016/j.ijfoodmicro.2019.108249](https://doi.org/10.1016/j.ijfoodmicro.2019.108249)
 - Parente, E., Zotta, T., Ricciardi, A., 2022.
 FoodMicrobionet v4: A large, integrated, open and transparent database for food bacterial communities.
 Int J Food Microbiol 372, 109696. https://doi.org/10.1016/j.ijfoodmicro.2022.109696

+^[1]:If n is in the format x-y it indicates the range of time points

+^[2]: This is not necessarily true for all sequences obtained by Illumina, because in some cases only forward sequences were deposited in SRA

+^[3]:this is one of the fields used for filtering and labelling (in graphs)

+^[4]: there is an issue with food samples obtained during processing of, for example, a hard, ripened cheese.
+A cheese curd is quite obviously a completely different environment compared to a mature hard cheese.
+This issue is dealt with by the "Nature" field; when the correct classification is not found in FoodEx or information are partially missing the closest relative is used.

+^[5]: in the future we may add info on intrinsic factors (pH, aW) or extrinsic factors (temperature used during storage/ripening, atmosphere); however, this information is (alas!) often missing and may need to be inferred by knowledge on the process; as an alternative one may add facets from FoodEx2, see table 22 and 25 of the document.
+However, this may be difficult because sample description in published studies is often incomplete.

+^[6]: this is applicable to ready to eat foods.
+Both type1 and type2 may include fermented foods which have been submitted to a heat treatment ACMSF, 2007.
+Report on safe cooking of burgers.Retrieved from http://www.food.gov. uk/multimedia/pdfs/acmsfburgers0807.pdf.

+^[7]: It is important to understand that the original taxonomic lineage obtained when directly analysing sequences from SRA/ENA or from contributors is manually edited for coherence.
+Contributors have submitted in the past OTU abundance tables with lineages in different formats and obtained from different version of taxonomic reference databases; as a result, the same taxon often had a different lineage, especially for _incertae sedis_ taxa.
+When a new lineage is added several steps are carried out: lineages pointing to the same (at the genus, family, class, phylum level) taxon are merged; the lineage is checked against SILVA classification, bad taxa (taxa missing one level of classification) are fixed and a few genera are edited to allow linking to external database (_Corynebacterium_1_ becomes _Corynebacterium_).
+When any of the taxonomic terms (k\_\_; p\_\_, c\_\_, etc.) the corresponding column is left blank.

+^[8]: this was needed to set correctly node size in Gephi; proportions or number of sequences can be obtained simply by dividing by 100 or by using information in the Samples table.